matter-labs/era-contracts/docs/Overview.md

 ##### L1ERC20Bridge

+The "standard" implementation of the ERC20 token bridge.
+Works only with regular ERC20 tokens, i.e. not with fee-on-transfer tokens or other custom logic for handling user balances.

 - `deposit` - lock funds inside the contract and send a request to mint bridged assets on L2.
 - `claimFailedDeposit` - unlock funds if the deposit was initiated but then failed on L2.
 - `finalizeWithdrawal` - unlock funds for the valid withdrawal request from L2.

 ##### L2ERC20Bridge

+The L2 counterpart of the L1 ERC20 bridge.

 - `withdraw` - initiate a withdrawal by burning funds on the contract and sending a corresponding message to L1.
 - `finalizeDeposit` - finalize the deposit and mint funds on L2.

+##### L1WethBridge

+The custom bridge exclusively handles transfers of WETH tokens between the two domains.
+It is designed to streamline and enhance the user experience for bridging WETH tokens by minimizing the number of transactions required and reducing liquidity fragmentation thus improving efficiency and user experience.

+This contract accepts WETH deposits on L1, unwraps them to ETH, and sends the ETH to the L2 WETH bridge contract, where it is wrapped back into WETH and delivered to the L2 recipient.

+Thus, the deposit is made in one transaction, and the user receives L2 WETH that can be unwrapped to ETH.

+##### L2WethBridge

+The L2 counterpart of the L1 WETH bridge.

+For withdrawals, the contract receives ETH from the L2 WETH bridge contract, wraps it into WETH, and sends the WETH to the L1 recipient.

+#### ValidatorTimelock

+An intermediate smart contract between the validator EOA account and the zkSync smart contract.
+Its primary purpose is to provide a trustless means of delaying block execution without modifying the main zkSync contract. zkSync actively monitors the chain activity and reacts to any suspicious activity by freezing the chain.
+This allows time for investigation and mitigation before resuming normal operations.

+It is a temporary solution to prevent any significant impact of the validator hot key leakage, while the network is in the Alpha stage.

 #### Allowlist